Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 You can create new Brain assets by selecting `Assets -> Create -> ML-Agents -> Brain`.
 There are 3 types of Brains.
 The **Learning Brain** is a Brain that uses a trained neural network to make decisions.
+When Unity is connected to Python, the external process will be controlling the Brain.
-When the **Learning Brain** is dragged into the **Broadcast Hub** in the Academy, the external process that is training the neural network will take over decision making for the agents and ultimately generate a trained neural network.
+The external process that is training the neural network will take over decision making for the agents and ultimately generate a trained neural network.
 You can also use the **Learning Brain** with a pre-trained model.
 The **Heuristic** Brain allows you to hand-code the Agent logic by extending